analogdevicesinc/doctools/docs/theme.rst

 ``True``.
 This option is not recommended in most cases, since the internal logic already manages the features on a context/deployment basis, while this flag will permanently disable the features for a build.

+With ``landing_page``, mark the doc as a landing page, this disables search for the current doc content.

 .. _theme metadata: